ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

 # Platanus

-This tutorial covers genome assembly for a sample dataset using `platanus` genome assembler.
-This assembly program uses short-reads (paired-end and mate-pair) as input data and works well for highly heterozygous genomes.
+This tutorial covers the short read genome assembly for _Arabidopsis thaliana_ using `platanus` genome assembler.
+This assembly program can use both paired-end and mate-pair data, progressively, for contigging and for scaffolding to generate an assembly.
+This is initially designed for highly heterozygous genomes, but performs equally well for inbred lines as well.
+For more information about this assembly program, checkout the its [publication](https://genome.cshlp.org/content/24/8/1384.long)

 ## Dataset

 For this tutorial, we will use _Arabidopsis thaliana_, Ler strain, short read dataset, from the BioProject [PRJNA311266](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA311266).
-This dataset as 4 libraries, with both PE and MP reads.
+This assembly was published in 2016 by [_Zapata_ et. al](https://www.pnas.org/content/113/28/E4052).
+The dataset has 4 libraries, with both PE and MP reads (2 each).
 Although, it does have long reads (PacBio), we will not be using it for this tutorial.
 The SRA info can be found [here](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SAMN04457953).
-This assembly was published in 2016 by [_Zapata_ et. al](https://www.pnas.org/content/113/28/E4052).
 For a 117Mb genome, this is quite a bit of coverage.

 **Table 1: Dataset used for the Assembly**